 Well-chosen keywords and phrases ensure that your pay-per-click (PPC) ad is seen by people looking for products and services just like yours.
 The right keywords help attract potential customers, increase click-through rates and minimise your advertising costs

-Although the tips below are based on using Google Ads, a very similar approach – and likely the same keywords – will work with Bing Ads as well.
+Although the tips below are based on using Google Ads, a very similar approach – and likely the same keywords – will work with Microsoft Advertising as well.

 1. Understand what makes a good keyword or phrase